-Global History II - 10 H; 2024 Summer Reading Assignment Mr. Bayer - Room 109
+Global History II - 10 H; 2025 Summer Reading Assignment Mr. Bayer - Room 109

 Welcome to the course.
 In the coming year, we will study many places all over the globe.
-This summer, you will get a chance to read a nonfiction book about a place - outside of the United States and its immediate neighbors - that you want to learn more about.
-It is important that you read non-fiction, not only to learn the content, but to help your reading speed and comprehension.
+This summer, you will get a chance to read a nonfiction book about a place-outside of the United States and its immediate neighbors - that you want to learn more about.
+It is important that you read nonfiction.
+This is not only to learn the content but also to help your reading speed and comprehension.

-You will choose a book about a place and or a topic that you are interested in.
-You do not have to buy a brand new book in order to complete this assignment.
+You will choose a book about a place and/or a topic that you are interested in.
+You do not have to buy a brand-new book in order to complete this assignment.
 You can get a book from your local library.
 You could also buy a used paperback online.
 The copies that you can obtain in this way are usually not cost prohibitive.

 The book you do choose does not have to be a history book per se; it can be a current events topic as well.
 You could choose the book you want to read based on the physical location of the subject matter, or you could choose by topic.
 Either way, it is important that you are learning about a country that is NOT located in North America!
+(However, you are allowed to read a book about the indigenous people of North America.)

 Step 1: Choose a book that you would like to read.
-Email me the title of the book that you have chosen on or before July 1, 2024.
+Email me the title of the book that you have chosen on or before July 1, 2025.